lukacavic/anippe/README.md

 ### Prerequisites

-In order to run this project you need to install Node.js, PNPM, AdoptJDK 11, PostgreSQL.
+In order to run this project you need to install Node.js, pnpm, AdoptJDK 11, PostgreSQL.

-Please visit this url to learn how to install and prepare Eclipse/IntellJ, Node.js, pnpm.
+Please visit this [url](https://eclipsescout.github.io/scout-docs/23.1/getstarted/helloscout.html) to learn how to install and prepare Eclipse/IntellJ, Node.js, pnpm.

 ### How to setup